ory/kratos/internal/httpclient/docs/CompleteSelfServiceLoginFlowWithPasswordMethod.md

 `func (o *CompleteSelfServiceLoginFlowWithPasswordMethod) HasPassword() bool`

 HasPassword returns a boolean if a field has been set.

+### GetPasswordIdentifier

+`func (o *CompleteSelfServiceLoginFlowWithPasswordMethod) GetPasswordIdentifier() string`

+GetPasswordIdentifier returns the PasswordIdentifier field if non-nil, zero value otherwise.

+### GetPasswordIdentifierOk

+`func (o *CompleteSelfServiceLoginFlowWithPasswordMethod) GetPasswordIdentifierOk() (*string, bool)`

+GetPasswordIdentifierOk returns a tuple with the PasswordIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPasswordIdentifier

+`func (o *CompleteSelfServiceLoginFlowWithPasswordMethod) SetPasswordIdentifier(v string)`

+SetPasswordIdentifier sets PasswordIdentifier field to given value.

+### HasPasswordIdentifier

+`func (o *CompleteSelfServiceLoginFlowWithPasswordMethod) HasPasswordIdentifier() bool`

+HasPasswordIdentifier returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)